mgood7123/GenericPieceTable/README.md

             piece_order_size++;
         }
 ```
-otherwise if we are modifying the same buffer, and our start index is not pointing to the start of our buffer, then we split into 2 pieces, `"ABCDEF" > "ABC" "EF"`, calculating the offsets for the `descriptors` and insert those into `piece_order`
+otherwise insert the chopped text, `"ABCDEF" > "ABC" "EF"`, calculating the offsets for the `descriptors` and insert those into `piece_order`

 you should know the details by know